 Before we plunge into the weeds of compound interest, notice the feature which started the idea: high deductibles.
 The higher the deductible, the lower the premium -- in any kind of insurance.
 Several decades ago, there was once sold an extreme illustration, of a twenty-five thousand dollar deductible health insurance.
 Its premium was a hundred dollars a year.
 That dramatizes the idea, but it was never very popular.
 Insurance is seldom purchased, as they say; it is sold.
 There can't be much profit in a hundred-dollar premium.

 If they are so attractive, why doesn't everyone choose HSAs for their health coverage?
-Legalistically, although deposits into an HSA are tax deductible, the high-deductible reinsurance portion must come from after-tax income.
+Legalistically, although deposits into an HSA are tax-deductible, the high-deductible reinsurance portion must come from after-tax income.
 That is, the law specifies, HSAs are not permitted to pay the premiums of health insurance, even though high-deductible insurance is required as a condition for buying an HSA.
 In practice, the insurance portion is denied a tax deduction unless it is purchased separately by the subscriber's employer .
 No reason has been advanced for this strange unfairness, but the only party visibly gaining by it would be its insurance competitors, who mostly sell conventional large-group insurance through the Human Relations departments of big-business sponsors.(Proposal # 7) Segmental, Single-Premium, Advance Payments for Lifetime Health Savings Accounts (L-HSA)

 Probably a more satisfying explanation is that maximum American corporate taxes (state and federal) are stated to be the highest in the world, varying from 15% to 48%, depending on the state of domicile and the size of the earnings.
 The number of employees is quite unrelated to either the earnings or the state, so the tax deduction for health insurance is also unrelated to those factors, probably more related to the type of business.
 Generally, corporate behavior is more influenced by differences between competitors than absolute costs.
 Let's take the average employee health insurance premium as published by the government to be somewhat more than $5000.
-Let's say the employer has 10,000 employees and pays $50 million a year for the insurance, with a business deduction of $25 million reduction in taxes.
+Let's say the employer has 10,000 employees and pays $50 million a year for the insurance, with a business deduction of $25 million reductions in taxes.
 Quite often, an employee is asked to pay 30-50% of the cost, sometimes not.
-Economists are unanimous in the opinion that employees eventually pay all of an insurance benefit themselves, through gradual reduction in take-home pay.
+Economists are unanimous in the opinion that employees eventually pay all of an insurance benefit themselves, through a gradual reduction in take-home pay.
 If the corporation is profitable, it is very likely the cost of insurance is reduced at least 40% by tax abatement and an unknown amount by the employee absorption of the cost into his paycheck.
 In good years, it would not seem impossible for an employer to calculate he pays nothing at all for the insurance.
 It is safe to say that in a high-tax state with many employees contributing, the employer cost is very little.
 Even if he fails to make a profit on the transaction, he certainly becomes less sensitive to the rising cost of health insurance.
 This cannot be a useful ingredient in the battle over health costs.
 In fact, it even creates a motive to be indifferent to high corporate tax rates, which might even lead to a worse effect on the economy than rising health costs.
 A major employer thus is faced with some major ambiguities in his stance on these public issues, and very likely feels pressure to resist the idea of even opening up the issue for discussion.

 A 35% Federal Corporate Tax Reduction, plus State Tax.